Ramsgate Fire Station

 with all of its visitors throughout the day and evening.
 Data over

-several years indicates that fire engines are likely to go in and
+past years indicates that fire engines are likely to go in and out

-out of the station to operational incidents only once in every
+of the station to operational incidents less than once a week

 - We will be working with highway engineers and planning to